Defending a Contested Will

 Defending Inheritance Act claims

 Claims under the Inheritance Act are always very subjective, and case sensitive.
 The aim of the Inheritance Act enables a claim to be made against an estate for reasonable financial provision.
 The law in this area is constantly evolving and changing, and complex.
-For example, there are strict rules stating who can claim, the time limit is very strict ( just 6 months from the date of probate ) whilst how the claims are actually assessed is equally complex.
+For example, there are strict rules stating who can claim, the time limit is very strict ( just 6 months from the date of probate ) whilst how the claims are actually assessed is equally difficult.

 How we can help